aldro61/microbiome-summer-school-2017/sections/basics/README.md

 #### Overfitting and Underfitting

-* **Overfitting:** The model is highly accurate on the training set, but performs poorly on the testing set.
+* **Overfitting:** The model is **highly accurate on the training set**, but **performs poorly on the testing set**.
 Results from using an overly complex model that fits the noise in the input data.

-* **Underfitting:** The model performs poorly on the training set and on the testing set.
+* **Underfitting:** The model **performs poorly on the training set and on the testing set**.
 Results from using a model that is not complex enough to model that quantity of interest.

 ![Alt text](./figures/over_under_fitting.png)
 Source: [http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html](http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html)

-Accuracy of the learned model:
+**Summary table:** Accuracy of the model in over-under fitting situations.

 |              	| Overfitting 	| Underfitting 	|
 |--------------	|-------------	|--------------	|